 The first line of treatment for this condition is making lifestyle changes.
 These can include losing weight and reducing your alcohol intake.
 If you suffer from low thyroid production or large tonsils, for example, these conditions will need correcting too.

-Our experienced Sydney dentists can work closely with you and your sleep physician.
+Our experienced dentists in Sydney CBD can work closely with you and your sleep physician.
 They can help you determine the best treatment path.
 Based on the severity of your condition, your treatment may include:

 A Mandibular Advancement Splint